OK Google: What does voice search mean for SEO?

 We are already reaching the point where including voice search optimization in your SEO strategy is no longer a competitive advantage, but a must if you are to maintain your search authority.

-How does Voice Search Change SEO?
+How does voice search change SEO?

 All the changes to your SEO strategy when it comes to voice search boil down to the kind of language used in your keywords.
 When it comes to traditional text-based search, audiences apply a shortened version of natural language, or a formal search language, as this, in turn, shortens the number of keys that they have to successfully hit on their tiny devices’, tiny screens, or keyboards.